Valisha/synthetic_image_generator/README.md

 *PS - I am more comfortable so, I was able to completely test the Python code and make changes, and convert the same code to a matlab code.
 But, I did not have enough time to completely test the matlab code*

+## Experience doing this project
+I really enjoyed working on this project.
+It was initially challenging because I had to grasp the specific requirements.
+However, once I understood what was needed and which libraries I could use, it became much easier.
+It might have been a bit more difficult if there had been an additional task to read an input fluorescence image and generate a labeled image from it.
+While I have some experience in this area, I haven’t tackled a project like this that required me to write a function to create synthetic images.
+It’s an exciting concept, and it has sparked several ideas for implementation in my current projects.

 ## References
 1. Harris, C. R., Millman, K. J., van der Walt, S. J., Gommers, R., Virtanen, P., Cournapeau, D., & Oliphant, T. E. (2020).
 Array programming with NumPy.
 Nature, 585(7825), 357-362.
 DOI: 10.1038/s41586-020-2649-2
 2. Hunter, J. D. (2007).
 Matplotlib: A 2D graphics environment.
 Computing in Science & Engineering, 9(3), 90-95.
 DOI: 10.1109/MCSE.2007.55